octopusden/octopus-base/docs/Octopus Developer Guide.md

 If there is a related issue, specify its id in the PR description, e.g. `#123`.
 Use GitHub keywords to automatically close the related issue, for example `fixes #123` or `closes #123`.
 See https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests

+If the change requires specific (explicit!) actions on deploy (for example, configuration changes), please mention it in the PR description, e.g. "Requires configuration changes!".
+This message will be visible in the Release Notes summary, which will help teams properly prepare to deployment.

 ## Group Id, Artifact Id

 - **groupId** should start with `org.octopusden.octopus.` prefix.